How to Create an Optimized Form

 The Simply Measured post-click landing page has an above the fold on page form:

 Two-Step Opt-in Forms

 Two-step opt-in forms or double opt-in forms only appear after a visitor clicks the CTA button.
 When a visitor arrives on a post-click landing page that has a two-step form, they don’t see the form on the page, what they see instead are all the other post-click landing page elements explaining the offer, so they don’t have to think about giving their information before finding everything out about the offer.

 A two-step opt-in form makes the form the primary element only when visitors are ready to convert.
 When the visitor clicks the CTA button, and the form appears in a lightbox, all the visitor’s attention is isolated on the form.

-Visitors are much more likely to fill out a two-step form, because they absence of a form on the page helps them learn about the offer in a no-friction environment.
+Visitors are much more likely to fill out a two-step form because the absence of a form on the page helps them learn about the offer in a non-friction environment.
 A two-step form actually acts like a 2-step verification process because only the visitors committed to fulfilling the conversion goal click the CTA button and then fill out the form that pops up.

 Two-step opt-in forms also don’t intimidate visitors as they break down the conversion process into two parts: